 Direct debit (monthly and quarterly)

-Direct debits are the most common way to make regular payments of any kind, including energy bills.
-You authorise your bank to release a fixed sum at around the same date each month or quarter, and they do the rest.
+Direct debit is the most common way to pay energy bills.
+You authorise your bank to release a fixed sum that covers the cost of your energy usage on same date each month or quarter.

-- It’s up to you to ensure you’ve enough funds available to make payments.
+You need to make sure you’ve enough funds available to make payments.

 Prepayment meter

-If you have a prepayment meter installed you pay up-front for gas and electric by via a top-up card, fob or online.
-Physical payments can be made at news agents, mini-markets and the Post Office.
+If you have a prepayment meter installed, you have to pay up front for gas and electric via a top-up card, fob or online.
+You can also make a physical payment at newsagents, mini-markets and the Post Office.

-The old-fashioned option for those of us who like surprises.
-You get a bill at the end of each quarter with this option.
-The bill is based on your actual usage, which itself is based on meter readings, your typical use, seasonal trends and energy prices.
+With this option, you get a bill at the end of each month or quarter.
+The bill reflects your actual usage, which is based on meter readings, your typical use, seasonal trends and energy prices.

-- Convenience, as you can pay online, by post or in person at the Post Office
+Convenience - you can pay online, by post or in person at the Post Office

-- Bills must be settled before the supplier’s deadline or you could face a late payment charge
+You must settle your bill before the supplier’s deadline or you could face a late payment charge

-- You need to ensure you’ve enough money to pay your bill when it’s due, including a buffer just in case the total cost’s greater than expected
+You need to ensure you have enough money to pay your bill when it’s due, including a buffer just in case the total cost is greater than expected

 - It’s secure and safe, plus the payment leaves your account immediately, helping you to keep on top of your finances